tfabris/TomServo/README.md

   - White:
     - Gloss white paint is hard to get an even coat.
 I had better luck using flat white primer followed by gloss clearcoat.
   - Black:
     - If you printed the black parts in black resin, the black skirt rim ring might be fine without paint, look at it and decide.
-The ring is intended to be a matte rough surface to simulate the foam.
+The ring is intended to be a matte rough surface to simulate the foam pipe insulation.
 Optionally, paint the black skirt rim ring flat black, then remove it from the supports after it dries.
     - Paint the six trains gloss black.
   - Gloss clearcoat the clear resin parts.